Fujifilm X100 vs Leica Q Typ 116

-The Fujifilm FinePix X100 and the Leica Q (Typ 116) are two enthusiast cameras that were officially introduced, respectively, in September 2010 and June 2015.
-Both the X100 and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100) and a full frame sensor.
-The Fujifilm has a resolution of 12.2 megapixel, whereas the Leica provides 24 MP.
+The Fujifilm FinePix X100 and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and June 2015.
+Both the X100 and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100) and a full frame (Q Typ 116) sensor.
+The Fujifilm has a resolution of 12.2 megapixels, whereas the Leica provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100 and the Leica Q Typ 116.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (10 percent) than the Fujifilm X100.
 Moreover, the Q Typ 116 is substantially heavier (44 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the Q Typ 116 are weather-sealed.